Additional arrests made after Atlantic City store owner dies following robbery

 The boy and a 14-year-old girl were arrested last month and charged with robbery, simple assault and related crimes.

-On Tuesday, the Atlantic County Prosecutor's Office announced that three additional children were facing charges in connection with the robbery at Ansari's store and other recent incidents on the boardwalk.
+On Tuesday, the Atlantic County Prosecutor's Office announced that four additional children were facing charges in connection with the robbery at Ansari's store and other recent incidents on the boardwalk.

-Those arrested include a 14-year-old girl, an 11-year-old girl and a 15-year-old girl.
-All three are facing robbery charges and other related offenses.
+Those arrested include two 14-year-old girls, an 11-year-old girl and a 15-year-old girl.
+All four are facing robbery charges and other related offenses.

 "This investigation has been a top priority of the Atlantic City Police Department.
 We know that this investigation is very important to our community.
 Our detectives have diligently and expeditiously worked with our partners from the Atlantic County Prosecutor's Office to hold each individual accountable who were involved in these crimes," said Atlantic City Police Interim Officer in Charge James Sarkos.